Aaronontheweb/node-bootcamp/sessions/hour3/using-continuation-tokens-for-pagination/readme.md

 If there are more entities yet to be retrieved, `pageContinuation.hasNextPage()` will return true.
 If that's the case, then we emit a link to `/nextPage` which includes `nextPartitionKey` and `nextRowKey` as query strings.

 In the `if` block which handles requests for `/nextPage`, we use the `querystring` module to extract `nextPartitionKey` and `nextRowKey` from the requested URL.
 We then create `nextPageQuery` which contains these keys and pass it to `queryEntities()`.

+When there are no more entities to be retrieved, `pageContinuation.hasNextPage()` returns false and we no longer display a link for the next page.